ObjectiveTruth/objectivetruth.github.io/_posts/2016-04-19-waterfall-vs-agile-history.md

 ---
 layout: post
-title:  "Waterfall vs Agile(First Person History)"
+title:  "Waterfall vs Agile(History)"
 date:   2016-04-19 13:58:00
 categories: Management
 tags:
 - Agile
 - Waterfall
 ---
 Software is hard, working with people is harder.
-What's my approach?
+How have we dealt with this problem?

+## History

 [Erik Meijer's](https://en.wikipedia.org/wiki/Erik_Meijer_%28computer_scientist%29) put it best in his amazing presentation [One Hacker Way](https://vimeo.com/110554082).